 10. Take Advantage of Unique Company Perks

 You might not be lucky enough to work for a company that offers house cleaning or on-site childcare, but your next employer might see the value in doing so.
 Colleen Oakley of LearnVest reported on companies that are providing benefits that really do put money in employees’ pockets.

 For example, Evernote is keeping employees happy at home and at work.
 Almost half of the employees have their houses cleaned twice a month at the company’s expense, which saves them $2,400 annually.

 11. Cash Out Vacation Time

 Cashing out unused vacation days is one of the ways to increase net income.
 According to Sue Shellenbarger of The Wall Street Journal, 8% of employers give employees cash for unused vacation days.
 Cash-out options are often part of benefits plans that are aimed at providing employees with options to raise more cash, to obtain additional time off, or to obtain healthcare or insurance.

 A second job can drastically increase your income, provide additional skills and experience, and it might even expose you to other professional possibilities.
 The benefits that you obtain from a second job depend on the industry you choose.

 For example, say you wanted to take on a second job as a medical transcriber, which creates legible reports from audio recordings of doctors and health professionals.
 A medical background might be necessary to the extent that any terminology needs to be recognized.
-The Bureau of Labor Statistics gives median wages for 2012 at around $16 an hour for transcribers, and the profession is expected to show 8 percent growth into 2022.

 13. Join a Carpool